blurrycontour/zuul-gerrit/doc/source/client.rst

 trigger the ``periodic`` jobs against the current ``master`` branch top-of-tree for a project::

-  zuul enqueue-ref --tenant openstack --trigger timer --pipeline periodic --project openstack/example_project --ref refs/heads/master
+  zuul-admin enqueue-ref --tenant openstack --trigger timer --pipeline periodic --project openstack/example_project --ref refs/heads/master

 Another common pipeline is a ``post`` queue listening for ``gerrit`` merge results.
 Triggering here is slightly more complicated as you